2003 West Virginia sniper attacks: Investigation

 All three victims were killed late at night by the same kind of small-caliber rifle, although police did not determine whether the same weapon was used to kill all three.
 Ballistic tests showed that a .22 Magnum Marlin rifle was used to kill the second and third victims.
 The first bullet could not be completely checked due to damage, but appeared to have similar characteristics to the other two bullets.
 Police said that they were looking for a dark-colored full-size pickup truck.
 Eyewitnesses believed the driver was a large white male, but could not identify the suspect further due to the darkness.
 A man was eventually arrested who matched this profile and who had implied to witnesses he was the sniper, but no charges related to the shootings were ever brought against him.

 Police considered the possibility that the shootings were drug-related, as Patton and Meadows had drug connections.
 However, police were not aware of any drug connections for the first victim.

-About five months earlier, while exiting a local Kroger supermarket, Randy Burgess was shot twice in the chest sniper-style and died the next day.
+About five months earlier, while exiting a local Kroger supermarket, Randy Burgess was shot twice in the chest from a long distance and died the next day.
 Although no hard evidence connected this murder with the three that would follow, investigators did not dismiss the possibility.
 In October 2003, a joint task force investigating the shootings announced a $50,000 reward for information leading to the killer.
 This reward would later be increased to $100,000.

-A key witness identified a local area resident, Shawn Lester, as the shooter shortly after the murder.
+A key witness identified a local area resident, Shawn Thomas Lester (born June 2, 1975), as the shooter shortly after the murder.
 At some time before the three successive murders, the witness's younger brother had stolen an automobile engine belonging to Lester that had a large quantity of methamphetamine hidden inside.
 Lester later confided in the witness that "he had taken something important to me, so I'll take something important to him", and told him to "keep an eye on the news".
 Jeanie Patton was the longtime girlfriend of the witness's younger brother.

-When the Kanawha County Sheriff's Department failed to act on the witness's information, despite him passing a polygraph test, the witness agreed to be a guest (anonymously) on a local public-access television program titled "West Virginia's Most Wanted".
+When the Kanawha County Sheriff's Department failed to act on the witness's information.
+The witness agreed to be a guest (anonymously) on a local public-access television program titled "West Virginia's Most Wanted".
 The show aired in January 2007.
 The show's host, Andrew Palmer, presented a theory that a gang called the "Charleston Five" had carried out the shootings.
 He suggested that two victims were chosen randomly to throw suspicion off the gang for killing its intended target, Jeanie Patton.

 Seven and a half years later, on March 31, 2011, Shawn Lester was arrested and charged with the murder of Jeanie Patton.
 The property of a woman believed to have sheltered Lester and his gang was excavated to search for the pickup truck used in at least two of the murders and for bodies of possible further victims.